chrisknapp98/lnu-parallel-computing/assignments/assignment_2/README.md

 We used our algorithm of assignment 1 and translated it to python to use mpi4py.
 The sequential algorithm is still quicksort with the pivot value at the index equalling half the list size.

 To parallelize this algorithm we have to keep track of the communication between the single instances.
 That's why we decided to distribute the list into equal parts and give each instance a part of the original list to sort.
 After that sorting, the mpi instance with rank 0 gathers the results and merges the single sorted lists together by searching for the smallest first item of all the sorted lists and then adding it to the result.
+This can be done efficiently using a stack data structure for the single lists.

 ### Run code

 Like in assignment 1, we use random generated lists with different sizes to measure the runtime.
-The lists are located in the inputs folder and have to look like the file `random_integers.json` (located inside this folder).
+The lists are not provided because they take a lot of storage space but they have to be located in the inputs folder and look like the file `random_integers.json` (located also inside this folder) to get the program running.

 The main function of the file iterates over multiple of these files with special names so it might be necessary to either create files with the same names or change the logic of the loops.